Helicopter money: In the Eurozone

 On 10 March 2016, the idea became increasingly popular in Europe after Mario Draghi the President of the European Central Bank, said in a press conference that he found the concept "very interesting".
 This statement was followed by another statement from the ECB's Peter Praet who declared:

-Yes, all central banks can do it.
-You can issue currency and you distribute it to people.
-That’s helicopter money.
-Helicopter money is giving to the people part of the net present value of your future seigniorage, the profit you make on the future banknotes.
-The question is, if and when is it opportune to make recourse to that sort of instrument which is really an extreme sort of instrument.

 In 2015, a European campaign called "Quantitative Easing for People" was launched and is effectively promoting the concept of Helicopter Money, along with other proposals for "Green QE" and "Strategic QE", which are other types of monetary financing operations by central banks involving public investment programmes.
 The campaign was supported by 20 organisations across Europe and more than 116 economists.

 On 17 June 2016, 18 Members of the European Parliament (including Philippe Lamberts, Paul Tang and Fabio De Masi) signed an open letter calling on the ECB to "provide evidence-based analysis of the potential effects of the alternative proposals mentioned above, and to clarify under which conditions their implementation would be legal".
 If it doesn't consider alternatives to QE, MEPs fear the ECB would leave itself "unprepared for a deterioration in economic conditions".

 In October 2016, a survey showed that 54% Europeans think helicopter money would be a good idea, with only 14% against.

 In 2020, politicians, civil society organisations and economists debated issuing helicopter money as a response to the coronavirus pandemic in Europe.
-While the ECB president Christine Lagarde insisted to say the ECB had not considered helicopter money, a group of 8 MEPs from different groups (including Guy Verhofstadt) said in a letter to the ECB President they were "rather surprising to read your emphatic response" and asked the ECB to provide further analysis on this notion.
+While the ECB president Christine Lagarde insisted the ECB had not considered helicopter money, a group of 8 MEPs from different groups (including Guy Verhofstadt) said in a letter to the ECB President that it was "rather surprising to read your emphatic response" and asked the ECB to provide further analysis on this notion.

-In 2021, the French Eocnomic Advisory council, a think tank affiliated to the Prime minister's office, recommended the inclusion of helicopter money in the ECB's toolbox.
+In 2021, the French Conseil d'Analyse Économique (economic advisory council), an advisory body attached to the Prime minister's office, recommended the inclusion of helicopter money in the ECB's toolbox.